valfragier16/TriviaGame/README.md

 # TriviaGame
 GW Homework 5

-Create a trivis form with multiple choice or true/false questions.
+Create a trivia form with multiple choice or true/false questions.

 The playerr will have a limited amount of time to finish the quiz.
     the game ends when the time runs out.
 The pay will reveal the number of questions that players answer corectly and incorrectly.